pandodao/docs.pando.im/docs/tutorials/listing.md

 ## Add new liquidity pools/pairs(4swap pools)

-Technically, because of the decentralized nature of Pando Proto, anyone can add liquidity pools to Pando Proto.
+Technically, because of the decentralized nature of Pando Proto, anyone can add liquidity pools (aka. add new listing) to Pando Proto.
 Pando's Web Interface also provides a simple way to add new liquidity pools.

 To add a new liquidity pool/pair, you need to do the following: